kucingbasah737/node-rapiddns-io-scrapper/README.md

 ### queryType: string, optional
 It is optional.
 If you want to specify it, can be one of: "subdomain" or "sameip".
 You don't need to specify it.
-RapidDNS will detect suitable resolvers by your "query" value.
+RapidDNS will detect suitable resolver by your "query" value.

 ## Example
 ```javascript